kammitama5/kammitama5.github.io/_posts/2023-01-05-Thursday-January-5th.md

 ## Other
 - We started back doing an hourly walk in the early AM, and today was very busy for me.
 I try to keep going until I tap out, because I'm just going
 I tend to keep going and going for all hours (also why I'm a huge fan of listening to music generally, especially progressive house (or classical) and that sort of thing because I need something to "empty" my brain at the end of the day, and that seems to do the trick).
+I also tend to watch streamers occasionally late at night to unwind (Fortnite, League, etc).
 - Anyways, mornings are trash for me, in general.

 ## Part B...to be done.